misutowolf/furousha/README.md

 ### 7. MailCatcher

-First, you'll want to add MailCatcher to your Rails project Gemfile:

-    gem 'mailcatcher'
+MailCatcher is a tiny Ruby-driven SMTP server which catches mail and displays it in a browser for the user to see.
+It's a great way to test mail-sending functionality from your projects without having to use a true mail server.

+In order to use it with Rails, the following lines must be added to your site's `config/environments/development.rb`:

+    config.action_mailer.delivery_method = :smtp
+    config.action_mailer.smtp_settings = { :address => "localhost", :port => 1025 }

+This will tell the Rails development server to send all mail through MailCatcher.

-It seems that there's also an issue with MailCatcher, when it comes to being able to access the web interface from outside the virtual machine.
+It seems that there's an issue with MailCatcher, when it comes to being able to access the web interface from outside the virtual machine.

 Therefore, you have to invoke it in the following way: